stakeconomy/solanamonitoring/How to Install TIG Stack.md

 # Monitoring Solana Validator | How to Install Telegraf, InfluxDB, and Grafana

-This post describes how-to setup your own TIG monitoring stack.

 *This post is Part 2 of a 3-part series about setting up proper monitoring on your Solana Validator.*

 * [Part 1.](https://github.com/stakeconomy/solanamonitoring/blob/main/README.md) Solana Validator Monitoring Tool